 While the pandemic itself does not formally meet the criteria for causing PTSD, many of the same issues can result from this widespread and overwhelming event.
 Additionally, certain crises during the pandemic can trigger anxiety and fear, such as the loss of a family member or sudden loss of employment or income.

 Further, our experience during the pandemic shows that children may demonstrate different signs of PTSD than adults.
 For example, children ages 6–11 may show extreme withdrawal, disruptive behavior, and/or an inability to pay attention.
 Other common actions in children may include regressive behaviors, nightmares, sleep problems, irrational fears, irritability, refusal to attend school, and outbursts of anger or fighting.
 The child may have somatic complaints with no medical basis.
 Schoolwork often suffers, and depression, anxiety, feelings of guilt, and emotional numbing are often present.

 U.S. crisis centers already report being flooded with calls.
 The Well Being Trust, a foundation that focuses on mental health issues, predicts the pandemic could cause 75,000 “deaths of despair” from suicide or addiction.

 Not everyone will have a problem, experts say.
 And there are ways for everyone to support people at risk.

 But the past offers a warning.
-After the 2003 epidemic of SARS, or severe acute respiratory syndrome, studies in Hong Kong found 40% of the survivors had post-traumatic stress symptoms.
+After the 2003 epidemic of SARS or severe acute respiratory syndrome, studies in Hong Kong found that 40% of the survivors had post-traumatic stress symptoms.

-A study involving of 129 people quarantined in Toronto because of SARS.
+A study involved 129 people quarantined in Toronto because of SARS.
 About 30% showed symptoms of post-traumatic stress disorder and depression.
 More time in quarantine was associated with more symptoms.